About the Sheriff

 Sheriff Wilmot’s law enforcement education is expansive--graduating from the Federal Law Enforcement Training Center in 1994, the FBI National Academy in 2000 and the Drug Enforcement Administration Supervisor’s Course in 2005.
 In addition, he has also attained the Professional Development designation through the Federal Emergency Management Agency by taking leadership classes in Emergency Management.
 In 2007, he completed the Certified Public Manager program through the Arizona State University.

 Sheriff Wilmot is a member of numerous professional organizations including the Arizona County Attorneys and Sheriffs Association, Arizona Sheriffs Association, Deputy Sheriffs Association, National Sheriffs’ Association, Policía Internacional Arizona-Sonora, Southwestern Border Sheriff’s Coalition and Western States Sheriffs Association.
-Sheriff Wilmot is currently serving as the Vice President of the Arizona County Attorneys and Sheriffs Association and Treasurer of the Southwest Border Sheriffs Coalition.
+Sheriff Wilmot is currently serving as the President of the Arizona County Attorneys and Sheriffs Association, Vice President of the Arizona Sheriff's Association and Treasurer of the Southwest Border Sheriffs Coalition.
 In April 2013, Sheriff Wilmot was appointed to the National Sheriffs’ Association Immigration & Border Security Committee, succeeding Sheriff Larry Dever, who was killed in a single-vehicle accident on September 18, 2012.